Aligning Reinforcement Learning Experimentalists and Theorists

 Research track: send your solutions

 We are excited to have an idea track along with the canonical call for papers, which we hope will foster increased collaboration within the community.
-The talks will also be followed by a panel dicussion on the current state of RL.
+The talks will also be followed by a panel discussion on the current state of RL.
 See the schedule for details.

 Speakers